MicrosoftDocs/security/zero-trust/create-policies.md

 ## Connect apps

-Now that you've discovered the apps being used in your organization, you'll need to connect them to Azure Active Directory (Azure AD) to get visibility and protection.
+Now that you've discovered the apps being used in your organization, you'll need to connect them to Azure AD to get visibility and protection.
 App connectors use the APIs of app providers to enable greater visibility and control by Microsoft Defender for Cloud Apps over the apps you connect to.

 Depending on the app to which you're connecting, API connection enables the following items: